 When I’m not in the lab or fishing samples out of the Rio Bermejo, you can find me in the mountains on my bike!
 Mountain biking has been key to improving my self-confidence and racing motivates me to keep challenging myself and improving my skills.
 I find many parallels between research and mountain biking, in terms of the uphill climbs, the crashes, fine-tuning my skills, and the awesome feeling of reaching the top of a climb/publishing a paper.

-I recently earned my M.Sc. degree in Earth and Planetary Sciences at the University of New Mexico, under the supervision of Dr. Karl Karlstrom.
-Living in New Mexico inspired me to ask questions about the development of its amazing landscape.
-I decided to study the evolution of the New Mexico landscape, and in order to do that I chose to study the Rio Grande.
-Rivers set the pace of regional landscape evolution, so by learning the rates of change in the Rio Grande and the processes that drive these changes, we can understand how and why the New Mexico landscape has evolved the way it has.
+In 2016 I earned my master of science in Earth and Planetary Sciences at the University of New Mexico, under the supervision of Dr. Karl Karlstrom.
+There I studied the geologic and geomorphic evolution of the Rio Grande river system using U-Pb detrital zircon provenance and 40Ar/39Ar geochronology.
+Rivers set the pace of regional landscape evolution, so by learning the rates of change in the Rio Grande and the processes that drive these changes, we now understand why the New Mexico landscape has evolved the way it has.

 In 2014 I received my B.S. in Earth and Environmental Science from Lehigh University, where I fell in love with Geology and academia.
 In addition to discovering my passion, I played on Lehigh’s Division 1 women’s basketball team.